k2view-academy/K2View-Academy/articles/31_external_resources/03_invoke_http_rest_call_example.md

 #### Preparations

-For this demo example we created a new reference table **SERVICE_ISSUES**.
-We populated it with 2 rows, simulating feed process.
+In this example we created a new **SERVICE_ISSUES** reference table and populated it with 2 rows to simulate the feed process.